 Borrowing from your 401k account is essentially a loan to yourself.
 You’re taking money out and agreeing to pay it back, often at a lower interest rate than other types of loans.
 Here’s what JVM Lending suggests you consider:

-• Pros: No credit check, competitive interest rates, flexibility.
+• Pros: No credit check, competitive interest rates, and you are “putting back” the money you borrow from your account over time.

-• Cons: Reduced retirement savings, potential tax implications, and repayments can strain your finances.
+• Cons: Reduced retirement account savings growth and missed opportunities for compounding interest on borrowed balance, potential tax implications, and monthly loan repayments can strain your finances.

 Keep in mind that your credit score remains unaffected when you borrow from your 401k.
-However, falling behind on repayments can have adverse effects on your retirement planning.
+However, falling behind on repayments can have adverse effects on your retirement planning and potential tax implications.

 What About Withdrawing Money Directly From My 401k To Buy A House?